Ukraine: FG delays evacuation of Nigerians

 From Aidoghie Paulinus, Abuja

-The Federal Government, has delayed the evacuation of Nigerians fleeing the Russia-Ukraine cross till Friday (today).
+The Federal Government has delayed the evacuation of Nigerians fleeing the Russia-Ukraine crisis till today.

 The first batch of the flights from Poland, Romania and Hungary aboard Air Peace and Max Air, were earlier scheduled to arrive Abuja yesterday (Thursday).

-The Leader of the Nigerian Delegation and Director, Consular and Legal Services, Ministry of Foreign Affairs, Bolaji Akinremi, said the reality was that the flight has been rescheduled to Friday.

-Akinremi disclosed that the main reason was due to the delay in carrying out the checking in of the passengers.
+However, leader of the Nigerian delegation and Director, Consular and Legal Services, Ministry of Foreign Affairs, Bolaji Akinremi, yesterday, announced that the flight had been rescheduled to Friday (today) due to the delay in the check-in of passengers.

-Akinremi said: “They have to gather them together from different hotels and by the time we will be ready after the checking in, the crew that have been waiting since 9am, and have over short the hour they should have waited because they have a duty hour which is allocated to them and they have waited from 9am to 2pm, that means they have already waited for five hours and they are going to have nine hours flight.
-That is already more than the standard.
-So, the authority of the airport said they won’t allow us to board.
-So, this is the reality and then, we have to come down,” Akinremi said.

-Akinremi further said arrangements had been made to ensure that they all stay together in the same hotel and leave the hotel very early at 4am in buses to join the flight.
+He said arrangements had been made to ensure that all the passengers stayed together in the same hotel and left the hotel at 4am in buses to join the flight.

 Also speaking, the Nigerian Ambassador to Poland, Christian Ugwu, said it was difficult gathering the Nigerian nationals to embark on the trip.